The information on immigration is now available on the Immigration section of the Université Laval website.

 What documents can you obtain at ports of entry to Canada?

 Post-graduation work permits and certain other work permits for internships and post-doctoral positions can usually be obtained at a canadian port of entry.

 If you have not already provided your biometrics before coming to Canada, you will need to do so if you apply for a work permit at a port of entry (border).
 In addition to the fees for your work permit application, you will also be charged a fee of 85$ for the biometric.
 However, please note that it is not possible to provide your biometrics at the border if they are related to an International Experience Canada (IEC) work permit application.

 Crossing the border to ask for an immigration document

-To enter the United States: If you hold a visa or ESTA (Electronic System for Travel Authorization), the border services officer will let you enter the U.S. and turn right back around.
-If you aren’t authorized to enter the United States, you will be “refused” entry, and will then be able to re enter Canada.
+To enter the United States: If you hold a valid American visa or an ESTA (Electronic System for Travel Authorization), the border services officer will let you enter the U.S. and turn right back around.

 Coming back to Canada: If you hold a valid work or study permit, you won’t need a visa or eTA (electronic travel authorization) because you will visited the United States only briefly and will be entering Canada by land.